mever-team/FairBench/docs/advanced/manipulation.md

 Reports can be reduced alongside branches.
-Again, this operation is in general applicable to all variable forks, although this time usage is discouraged outside of report manipulation, as reduction creates new -and therefore potentially unforeseen- data branches, but constitutes the main mechanism for summarizing multi-attribute reports into one measure.
+Again, this operation is in general applicable to all variable forks, although this time usage is discouraged outside of report manipulation, as reduction creates new -and potentially unforeseen- data branches, but constitutes the main mechanism for summarizing multi-attribute reports into one measure.
 Reduction internally runs three types of functions obtained